Today I want to show you a project that I painted

 Your glaze mix should be bubbly and not thin!

-I then proceeded to press my palette knife repeatedly into the glaze
+I then proceeded to press my palette knife repeatedly into the glaze,

 lifting it and moving it slightly before pressing down again.